nightswapping/ng-image-upload/README.md

 1. It requires an AWS token from your server
 2. Once provided, it displays an upload form
-3. Once a picture is added, it resizes it and stores it in session storage if possible
+3. Once a picture is added, it resizes it and can display it as a thumbnail
 4. It uploads it onto AWS S3

 ## Installing ng-image-upload